oss-generic/process/docs/FormatsAndConventions.md

 format: **`[#IssueNumber] Issue Title (#PrNumber)`** <br>
 e.g. `[#5958] Error alert email has very long subject (#6580)`

+> Rationale: This format allows easily traceability between a merge commit, the issue it fixes, and the PR that fixed it.
+> Having the issue name tells us what the commit is about without having to look it up in GitHub issue tracker.

 ## PR

 format: **`IssueTitle #IssueNumber`** <br>
 e.g. `Error alert email has very long subject #5958`

-> Duplicating issue title in PR title is for easy tracing between PRs and issues, to compensate for GitHub's lack of strong
+> Rationale: Duplicating issue title in PR title is for easy tracing between PRs and issues,
-> linking between the two.
+> to compensate for GitHub's lack of strong linking between the two.
 > Assume there is an invisible prefix in front of the PR title `Fixes issue : ...`